indutny/blog.ng/src/d.sea-of-nodes.md

 ```

 If the compiler would translate it to the machine code straight out of [AST][4],
-it may look this (in very abstract and detached from reality instruction set):
+it may resemeble (in very abstract and detached from reality instruction set):

 ```
 i = 0;